Chuo-ku Tourism Association Official Blog

 >>About this blog

-On the calendar, the season called "Daikan".
-On a walk in Tsukiji, we visited Tsukiji 4-chome, a shop specializing in Japanese and Western tableware near Kyobashi Post Office, "Selling Shop" in a yellow building.
+According to the calendar, it is a season called "Daikan".
+During a walk in Tsukiji, we visited Tsukiji 4-chome, a Japanese-Western tableware specialty store near Kyobashi Post Office, and a yellow building "seller".

-Inside the store, there are Inoguchi in the shape of Mount Fuji, and famous dishes from all over Japan, such as Kutani porcelain and Arita porcelain.
+Inside the store, there are famous tableware from all over Japan such as Inoguchi in the shape of Mount Fuji, Kutani porcelain and Arita porcelain.

-Today, I found a warm-colored pottery that would be warm just by looking at it.
+Today, I found a warm colored pottery that warms just by looking at it.

 1547913213510 (500x281). jpg

-Immediately, if you make hot water for shochu at home and hold it with your palm, you will feel warm and it is completely different from the usual cup with a handle.
+Immediately, make hot water for shochu at home and hold it with your palm, it feels warm and is completely different from a cup with a usual handle.

-The product name I purchased is "Red Yuzu Tenme Long Cup".
-I recognized winter tableware in winter.
+The name of the product purchased is "Red Yuzu Tenme Long Cup".
+In winter, I realized that it was winter tableware.

 Books in Chuo-ku